LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 Define Scoring Objects
 ~~~~~~~~~~~~~~~~~~~~~~

+Once you've written these scoring functions, organize all three of the scoring options into an array.
+Your program will use the ``scoringAlgorithms`` array to organize and store information about the
+three scoring algorithms.

 #.
 Finish writing the ``scoringAlgorithms`` array.
 It should be populated with three objects, one for each of the three scoring options.
    Each object should contain three keys: ``name``, ``description``, and ``scorerFunction``.
 #.
 Examine the table for the information to store in ``name`` and